Steerage Act of 1819: Requirement to submit a manifest of passengers

 Section 4 of the Act required ship captains or masters to report a list of all passengers taken on board abroad, including name, sex, age, and occupation.
 The report was also to include the number of passengers who had died on board the ship during the voyage.
 The presence of this section has led to the act sometimes being referred to as the Manifest of Immigrants Act.
 The report was to be delivered to the collector of the district in which the ship landed.

 Section 5 of the Act mandated that each district collector who received manifests must, every quarter (i.e., every three months), deposit these manifests with the Secretary of State, who in turn was required to present a summary to the United States Congress at each session.
+Data from such passenger manifests thus became the main basis for U.S. government immigration statistics, and subsequent migration researchers, historians and genealogists have relied on both the resulting statistical tables and the underlying manifests.

 Subsequent events

 Additional Acts augmenting the Steerage Act

 Additional Acts from 1819 to 1855, and a number of other amendments, modified the clauses of the Steerage Act.
 Some of the main Acts and amendments are listed below: